 Current studies conducted in the Multi-Scale Cardiovascular Bioengineering Laboratory (MSCBL) include:

-- fluid-structure interactions in the aortic valve and their relationship to valvular calcification
+- investigation of the fluid-structure interactions in the aortic valve and their relationship to valvular calcification and aortopathy

-- pediatric patient-specific evaluation of ventricular flow abnormalities and their relationship to discrete subaortic stenosis
+- evaluation of ventricular flow abnormalities and their relationship to discrete subaortic stenosis

 While these disorders have been studied for decades, the causality between hemodynamics and pathogenesis has never been rigorously established.
 Prof. Sucosky's laboratory has invested in the development of new approaches addressing the fluid mechanical and biological aspects of those disorders at the same level of depth, and is one of the few with such expertise.